 Avoid Chemically-Treated Sheets Marketed As:

-Other Problematic Materials & Chemicals Found in Bedding and Sheets
+Other Potentially Toxic Chemicals Found in Bedding

 These are two more labels that should raise a flag for you.
 Chemicals like Triclosan are often added to textiles for their anti-microbial properties, but the chemical is a known endocrine disruptor.
 It was banned from hand soap by the FDA in 2017, but is still allowed in textiles.

-- Azo Dyes: Are colored sheets bad for you?
 A lot of textiles are conventionally colored with azo dyes, which can be carcinogenic.
 Look for brands that either don’t dye their bedding at all, or use non-toxic dyes instead.
 The OEKO-TEX and MADE SAFE certifications can help you ensure there are no azo dyes used in coloring your bedding (more on those labels below).

 Making the switch to non-toxic home goods can help to prevent long-term health concerns in the general population, as well as help sensitive populations (babies, those with autoimmune conditions, etc.) take better care of themselves.

-Non-Toxic Certifications to Look For
+Non-Toxic Certifications to Look For in Organic Bedding

 Third-party certifications are a great way to ensure your non-toxic bedding and sheets have passed a specific set of standards that ensure no toxic chemicals are used before the sheets get to you.
-Here are some of the most common certifications to looks for:
+Here are some of the most common certifications to look for: